MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 > If you have integrated a tab with your meeting, then your app must follow the Teams [single sign-on (SSO) authentication flow for tabs](../tabs/how-to/authentication/auth-aad-sso.md).

 > [!NOTE]
-> Apps are only supported in private scheduled meetings and standard channel meetings.
+> Currently, apps are supported in private scheduled meetings and standard channel meetings only.

 #### Pre-meeting app experience